thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2020-06-23-welcoming-our-new-residents-thoughtworks-arts-residency.markdown

 Technically this includes working with generative adversarial networks such as StyleGAN, ATTNGan and others, and potentially using generative linguistic modeling such as GPT-2 and GPT-3.
 These will be rolled together into architectural plans for a Brexit-inspired theme park potentially using [ArchiGAN](https://devblogs.nvidia.com/archigan-generative-stack-apartment-building-design/).

-We look forward to assisting both Nouf and James on developing their respective projects and having them join  our ThoughtWorks Arts community.
+We look forward to assisting both Nouf and James on developing their respective projects and having them join  our Thoughtworks Arts community.
 You can [learn more about them and their work in our latest blog](https://thoughtworksarts.io/blog/welcoming-new-residents-synthetic-media/).

 Our external partners for this residency are [MIT Open Doc Lab](http://opendoclab.mit.edu/), an academic center for innovative documentary research, and [WITNESS](https://lab.witness.org/), a non-profit organization dealing with human rights and emerging technologies.